comit-network/RFCs/RFC-001-BAM.md

 Ids MUST NOT be reused for subsequent frames.

 A node should only assign `id`s to frames that are out-going and self-initiated, for example `REQUEST` frames.
-All frames that act as a reply to another frame MUST use the appriopriate `id` to establish the necessary context.
+All frames that act as a reply to another frame MUST use the `id` of the message they are replying to.
 For example, a `RESPONSE` frame MUST use the `id` of the `REQUEST` frame it refers to.

 Ids MAY be skipped but MUST be ascending.